-Also note that Sling TV sometimes allows Orange plan subscribers to access truTV during the tournament and that you can get CBS games with Paramount+ ($4.99/mo).
+Also note that a Sling TV sometimes allows Orange plan subscribers to access truTV during the tournament and that you can get CBS games with Paramount+ ($4.99/mo).

 Watch the Tournament on CBS via Antenna

 For more information on all this, see our Sling TV review.

-An even more imperfect option is FuboTV ($69.99/mo) as it is missing all Turner Sports channels, so no TBS, TNT, or truTV and no Men’s Final Four in even years.
+An even more imperfect option is FuboTV ($74.99/mo) as it is missing all Turner Sports channels, so no TBS, TNT, or truTV and no Men’s Final Four in even years.
 Plus, even if you are solely focused on the women’s tournament, you will need to pay for either its Fubo Extra add-on ($7.99/mo) or its Sports Plus with NFL RedZone add-on ($10.99/mo) to also garner access to ESPNU.